 Her therapeutic approach is active and engaging and she uses a variety of evidence-based techniques that focus on reducing symptoms and feeling more connected to others.
 She has been practicing psychology in San Francisco since 1997.

 Tamara received a post-doctorate Masters Degree in Clinical Psychopharmacology from Alliant University/California School of Professional Psychology in 2004, her Doctorate Degree in Clinical Psychology (secondary emphasis in Clinical Health Psychology) from Argosy University/Minnesota School of Professional Psychology, Minneapolis, MN in 1997.

-Tamara is a member of The American Psychological Association – Division 38 (Health Psychology) and the California Psychological Association.
+Tamara is a member of The American Psychological Association (APA), Division 38 (Health Psychology) and the California Psychological Association.